 After 1500 85 127500

-As you can see from the result, Cost increased by 155% for a 50% increase in conversion.
-Always keep in mind Cost increases exponentially with Conversions.
+As you can see from the result, cost increased by 155% for a 50% increase in conversions.
+Remember, costs rise exponentially with more conversions.

 Author